coryarcangel/Totally-Fucked/README.md

 http://www.coryarcangel.com

 Credz: Special thx 2 Todd Bailey of Narrat1ve for preserving this work by rescuing this ROM in 2013 off of the one remaining cartridge I managed somehow to save from 2003.
+Thus, there is no source code, just the compiled ROMs FYI.

 Requirements: Nintendo Entertainment System, Super Mario Bros. cartridge, CRT television, 27C256 EEPROM & socket.